 So, I switched meds.
 In reality, I should have changed much, much sooner.
-I’ll be honest though, I was scared.
-A switch from Sertraline to Fluoxetine wouldn’t be cross tapered, it would be completely getting Sertraline out my system and then starting out on low dose Fluoxetine.
+I’ll be honest though; I was scared.
+A switch from Sertraline to Fluoxetine wouldn’t be cross tapered; it would be completely getting Sertraline out my system and then starting out on low dose Fluoxetine.
 But it was worth the chance.

 Surprisingly, there was very little withdrawal.
-The last week of tapering off I felt run down and my mood was flatter than usual, but it was nowhere near the withdrawal from Venlafaxine.
+The last week of tapering off I felt run down, and my mood was flatter than usual, but it was nowhere near the withdrawal from Venlafaxine.

 Fluoxetine is another SSRI and Pregabalin is an anticonvulsant used to treat seizures and off-label for pain and anxiety.

 One of the most frightening symptoms of my anxiety is non-epileptic seizures.
-I have been having them for about 2 years.
+I have had them for about two years.
 My GP suggested adding in Pregabalin as an extra defence against my anxiety.
 Currently, my dose is 40mg of Fluoxetine – with scope to increase to 60mg if needed and 150mg of Pregabalin – with the ability to increase if necessary as well.
 The only side effect I have noticed is that I am tired but unable to sleep continuously through the night.
 On the positive side, I feel more motivated and generally positive with this combination.